-SAP and ANSYS teamed up in June 2018 to lancer the partnership’s first solution called SAP Predictive Engineering Insights (PEI).
+SAP et ANSYS teamed up in June 2018 to lancer the partnership’s first solution called SAP Predictive Engineering Insights (PEI).
 Prior to this, SAP launched the ‘Jumeau Numérique’ technology at the Hannover Messe exhibition in April this year.
 The latter is based on the technology of Fedem, a company SAP a acquise en juin 2016.

 I reached out to SAP’s executives heading SAP Predictive Engineering Insights (PEI) and the Digital Twin technology to understand the importance of these developments for SAP’s global customers and how the company plans to optimize asset operations with real-time engineering analysis.